diamondjoneses/Summer2020_8WkIT1025/Unit3/readme.md

 # Software
 * Explain the roles of application, utility and operating system software.
 Give an example of each.
-* Explain the purpose of ERP software and provide an example.
+* Explain the purpose of ERP software and provide an uexample.
 * Explain the purpose of virtualization and describe how it differs from cloud computing.
+# Python
+* Follow the tasks for pythong coding.
+Then upload screenshot of python code (named Python) and output to this folder

 # Virtualization
 * What types of problems are solved with virtualization?
 * What role does hypervisor play in virtualization?

 # Career Exploration
 ## Career Exploration